 Leaving the scheme

 The scheme is purely voluntary.
 But if your turnover exceeds £1.35m, then you’re excluded from the scheme.
-So most small businesses will be eligible to use the scheme if you want to.

 Annual accounting VAT scheme